NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. note::

-  If you can launch a CUDA Quantum container on the remote host, we recommend to follow the instructions for connecting
+  For the best user experience, we recommend to launch a CUDA Quantum container on the remote host, and then connect `VS Code using tunnels`_, rather than connecting VS Code directly via SSH.
+  If that is not possible, this section describes a good alternative using SSH.

 To do so, make sure you have `Remote - SSH <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`__ extension installed.
 Open the Command Pallette with `Ctrl+Shift+P`, select "Remote-SSH: Add new